jorycz/iMac-5K-display-convert/README.md

 ![final conns](cimages/800_final%20build%20connectors.jpeg)

-- I soldered 2 USB cables to get them outside so I can use iMac back port holes without cutting them
+- Insert USB to USB-C cables with USB connectors through UTP port holes on the back of the case
 - Camera is connected to the top USB port of the hub (covered by right crossover on picture)
 - Camera cable is pretty long and is hidden under current board
 - Camera litte control board above of Noctua fan is fixed on place by hot-melt hand gun
 - Power supply is fixed on HDD enclosure by Epoxy glue
-- Driver Board holder is shifted on the top side from the back of the iMac case using pads (in stl folder).
+- Driver Board holder is shifted on the top side from the back of the iMac case using pads.
 9 mm is on the left side and 6 mm is on the right side.
 Put it under holder between the holder and aluminium column
 - Nuts are prevented from falling out of the holder by using hot-melt glue

 #### Version 1